 Absolutely everything you need to know to plan a trip to Italy with kids.
-Family friendly itinerary ideas, how to get around, accommodation accommodation, practical tips by a mom!
+Family friendly itinerary ideas, how to get around, accommodation recommendations, practical tips by a mom!

-This website is a all about traveling to Italy with kids however, when you are planning a family trip to Italy you need a place to start, a well laid our guide that you can use and consult whenever needed, one click away on your phone.
+This website is all about traveling to Italy with kids however, when you are planning a family trip to Italy you need a place to start, a well laid out guide that you can use and consult whenever needed, one click away on your phone.

 Here, you will find step by step info to: